urtabajev/mkosi-steam/README.md

 When you are happy with image move `image.{raw,nspawn}` from `mkosi.output` to better location and use with running:
 `sudo systemd-nspawn --image=image.raw --settings=trusted`

-You may also want to rename `image.raw` and `image.nspawn' to something more meaningful by replacing `image` in both file names to another string (must be same for both).
+You may also want to rename `image.raw` and `image.nspawn` to something more meaningful by replacing `image` in both file names to another string (must be same for both).

 ### Why some options in mkosi.default not used